kata-containers/community/README.md

 ### Contributor

-A Contributor to the Kata Containers project is someone who has merged code within the last 12 months.
+A Contributor to the Kata Containers project is someone who has had code merged within the last 12 months.
 Contributors are eligible to vote in the Architecture Committee elections.
 Contributors have read only access to the Kata Containers repos on Github.

 ### Maintainer